 Russia will provide the first $1.5 billion to Belarus with more than two

-portions, but immediately.
+in portions, but all at once.
 As N. Korbut explained, the country expects to receive

 will be used to finance the Belarusian budget deficit,